cybertraining-dsc/reu2022/project/windows-configuration.md

 objective is to get into the BIOS and search the tabs for any `Virtualization` or `Hyper V` options in Windows BIOS configuration.
 They must be enabled.

+Better documentation on enabling virtualization, which is recommended by Docker and created by Berkeley, is located at <https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html>

 Lastly, check Windows features with `Turn Windows features on or off`.
 For Docker, `Hyper-V` and `Containers` must be enabled.